What is Qigong?

 When you practice and learn a qigong exercise movement there are both external movements and internal movements.
 These internal movements, or flows, in China are called neigong, or ‘internal power’.
 These internal neigong movements make qigong a superior health and wellness practice.

-Come and join a class and find out for yourself.
-First class is free!
+Come and join a class and find out for yourself!

 ” The snow goose need not bathe to make itself white.
 Neither need you do anything but be yourself “